What is a Trading Desk?

 - The trading Desk is nothing but a desk or a department in a bank or an entity where various types of securities like shares, currencies, bonds, etc. are bought and sold.

 - They usually charge a percentage of commission that is earned from trade-related activities.
 Equity, Fixed income, Foreign exchange, Commodity, and forex are some of its common types.

-- It ensures there is the ease of market evaluation, structuring of financial goods, eyeing for opportunities, provides support to agreements between investors and organization, quality and selective targeting, provides a deeper analysis of client’s behavior and characteristics, and so on.
+- It ensures there is the ease of market evaluation, structuring of financial goods, eyeing for opportunities, provides support to agreements between investors and organization, quality and selective targeting, provides a deeper analysis of client’s behaviour and characteristics, and so on.

 - The drawbacks of trading desks are the presence of related party transactions, lack of flexibility, and a negligible amount of transparency too.

 This article has been a guide to What is a Trading Desk & its Definition.
 Here we discuss the types of trading desks and how does it work along with advantages and disadvantages.
 You can learn more about from the following articles –